Should I Hire a Construction Accident Attorney?

 If you’ve read this far, you know now that there’s no reason not to hire a construction accident attorney.
 But you still may wonder: Do I really need to hire one today?

 We believe that for most people in your position, the answer is a resounding “Yes!”
 Here’s why.

 Your ability to receive workers’ compensation benefits or other compensation for your construction accident injuries likely depends on meeting a series of deadlines.

 - A deadline for notifying your employer of your injury;

 - A deadline for seeking medical care;

-- A deadline for submitting workers’ comp claim paperwork;
+- A deadline for submitting workers’ compensation claim paperwork;

-- A deadline for appealing a workers’ comp claim denial;
+- A deadline for appealing a workers’ compensation claim denial;

 - A deadline for notifying a third party of a claim against them;